Oops! Something went wrong while submitting the form.

 Use the valuable time between the booking and the arrival date to ask if you can help your guests prepare for their trip.
 Volunteer useful information about your surroundings or pitch targeted ancillary services that your guests would enjoy.
 This is another chance to build up your hotel as a destination in and of itself, rather than just a place to sleep.
 A Cornell University study recently found that anticipating a fun experience creates more happiness and pleasure than waiting to receive a material good.
 So why not give your guests plenty of things to look forward to?

-Of course, in-stay communication is another great way to offer targeted ancillary services and information that let travelers personalize their trip.
+Of course, in-stay communication is another great way to offer targeted ancillary services and information that let travellers personalise their trip.

 Keep in touch with your guests after check-out for a better chance at repeat bookings.
 Thank them for their stay and show you value their business.
 Use this chance to ask for a review as well and invite people to book direct next time they’re in town.